Black Square (U+25A0) - Meaning, Uses, and How to Type It

 Just copy the character below and paste it wherever you need it.

-This works on any phone, tablet, or computer without any extra tools.
+This method works on any phone, tablet, or computer.
+No extra tools are required.

 Keyboard Shortcuts by Platform

-- Windows: Hold Alt and type 254 on the number pad, then release Alt
+- Windows (ALT Code): Hold Alt and type 254 on the number pad.
+Release Alt.
+The ■ appears.

 How to Use Black Square in Web Development

-The Black Square is especially useful for front end developers who want custom styling without relying on images or icon libraries.
+The Black Square is especially useful for front end developers.
+It provides custom styling without images or icon libraries.
 Here are practical examples.

 Custom Bullet Points with CSS